sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 resolving applications.
 It consists of the following properties:

 -   `ivy-home` - The home directory for Ivy.
-This determines where the ivy-local repository is located, and also where the ivy cache is stored.
+This determines where the ivy-local repository is located, and also where the Ivy cache is stored.
 Defaults to `~/.ivy2`
 -   `checksums` - The comma-separated list of checksums that Ivy should use to verify artifacts have correctly resolved, e.g. md5 or sha1.
--   `override-build-repos` - If this is set, then the `isOverrideRepositories` method on xsbti.Launcher interface will return its value.
-The use of this method is application specific, but in the case of sbt denotes that the configuration of repositories in the launcher should override those used by any build.
+-   `override-build-repos` - If this is set, then the `isOverrideRepositories` method on `xsbti.Launcher` interface will return its value.
+The use of this method is application-specific, but in the case of sbt denotes that the configuration of repositories in the launcher should override those used by any build.
 Applications should respect this convention if they can.
--   `repository-config` - This specifies a configuration location where ivy repositories can also be configured.
-If this file exists, then its contents override the [repositories] section.
+-   `repository-config` - This specifies a configuration location where Ivy repositories can also be configured.
+If this file exists, then its contents override the `[repositories]` section.

 #### 6. The Server Section